• Art Magazine

 Summer, sun, holidays – time to relax and take in new impressions, to reconsider and, if necessary, correct familiar perspectives.
 Ever since everyday life has made a period of reflection called a holiday or vacation advisable, people have been traveling to foreign places and unknown countries for this purpose .

-However, there have always been, and still are, people who spend this recreational time in their hometown, voluntarily or forced by (financial) circumstances, and who go there in search of relaxation and experiences.
+However, there have always been, and still are, people who spend this recreational time in their hometown, either voluntarily or due to (financial) circumstances.
+They go there in search of relaxation and new experiences.

 A space called Public